anton-smirnov-robert/weaver/content/about me.md

 - I have a **master's degree in analytical, physical and theoretical chemistry** from Sorbonne Université.
 - My **PhD thesis** that was conducted at the ENS was validated recently (2019-2022).

-I had the chance to work in the [Theoretical Quantum Computing](https://www.zurich.ibm.com/st/quantum/applications.html) group at **IBM Research in Zürich** so that my first contributions were in the field of quantum algorithms for chemistry.
-Then, I've work on various typical topics in physical chemistry such as *in silico* drug-design, molecule adsorption on surfaces, and electrostatics at interfaces.
+I had the chance to work at **IBM Research in Zürich** so that my first contributions were in the field of quantum algorithms for chemistry.
+Then, I've work at the **ENS** on various topics more related to physical chemistry such as *in silico* drug-design, molecular adsorption on surfaces, or electrostatics at interfaces.

 #### List of publications (📄) and patents (💡)

 - 📄 Robert, Anton, Hélène Berthoumieux, and Marie-Laure Bocquet.
 2022.
-‘Coupled Interactions at the Ionic Graphene/Water Interface’. *preprint*: see on [arXiv](https://doi.org/10.48550/arXiv.2204.0877).
+‘Coupled Interactions at the Ionic Graphene/Water Interface’. *preprint* [arXiv](https://doi.org/10.48550/arXiv.2204.0877).

 - 📄 Robert, Anton, Panagiotis Kl Barkoutsos, Stefan Woerner, and Ivano Tavernelli.
 2021.
 ‘Resource-Efficient Quantum Algorithm for Protein Folding’. _Npj Quantum Information_ 7 (1): 1–5.

 - 📄 Cuxart, Marc G., Knud Seufert, Valeria Chesnyak, Wajahat A. Waqas, Anton Robert, Marie-Laure Bocquet, Georg S. Duesberg, Hermann Sachdev, and Willi Auwärter.
 2021.
 ‘Borophenes Made Easy’. _Science Advances_ 7 (45): eabk1490.

 - 💡Robert, Anton, Panagiotis Barkoutsos, Stefan Woerner, and Ivano Tavernelli.
-2021b.
+2021.
 Branched heteropolymer lattice model for quantum optimization.
 United States US20210035003A1, 2021.

 - 📄 Baklanov, Aleksandr, Manuela Garnica, Anton Robert, Marie-Laure Bocquet, Knud Seufert, Johannes T. Küchle, Paul TP Ryan, Felix Haag, Reza Kakavandi, and Francesco Allegretti.
 2020.
 ‘On-Surface Synthesis of Nonmetal Porphyrins’. _Journal of the American Chemical Society_ 142 (4): 1871–81.